 FETA CHEESE: It’s an easy cheese to use because you can crumble it just with your fingers and you don’t need a cutting board with a knife.
 However, I invite you to use the cheese you prefer or the one you have at home.

 BEETROOT HUMMUS: The hummus can be any type.
-In this recipe, I’ve used Beetroot Hummus that I’ve prepared by following this recipe for Caper Hummus but using a medium-sized boiled beetroot instead of the capers.
+In this recipe, I’ve used Beetroot Hummus but you could also use Caper Hummus.

 CUCUMBER: Sliced as you see in the photos, it can be used to eat with the hummus, almost as an aperitif before eating the rest of the bowl.